drbh/jikan/README.md

 # Jikan (時間): Simplified Workflow Execution

+> [!CAUTION]
+> This project is in the early stages of development and is not yet stable.
+Please use with caution and expect breaking changes as 1.0.0 approaches.

 Jikan is a lightweight workflow execution daemon inspired by GitHub Actions, offering more features than cron while being simpler than traditional workflow engines and CI/CD pipelines.

 ## Table of Contents